veeral-patel/true-positive/docs/work_with_cases/restrict_access.md

 ![](https://storage.googleapis.com/tp_landing_page_videos/case_members.png)

+> If a user has conflicting permissions in a case, then the user is given the higher permission.<br /><br />
+> For example, say a case has two groups: one group with view access and the other group with edit access.
+Then a user who's in both groups will have edit access.

 When a case is created, its creator is automatically added as a member with a "Can Edit" role.
 The case's creator can then add additional members.

 ## Manage members